 One morning after a row, Roger and I walked into a coffee shop and I ordered a "triple latte".
 The barista suggested a "ristretto" instead - strong, not bitter, "ristretto" means to "pull short".
 Well, that's what we had been doing in the double!
 So we thought "Ristretto" would be an appropriate name for our lovely nameless double.

-Five us (Lorna, Roger, Larry, Ted and Jim) bought a Pocock double for $3,000 from Barbara Gregory "firstname.lastname@example.org" through the LWRC.
+Five us (Lorna, Roger, Larry, Ted and Jim) bought a Pocock double in 2003(?) for $3,000 from Barbara Gregory "firstname.lastname@example.org" through the LWRC.
 A few months later Mike Kennedy bought Lorna's share*.
-The tail numbers are GPRAP212M79J
+In 2022 Roger dropped out and Jim M stepped in.
+Current owners:Ted, Jim B, Larry, Mike and Jim M. The tail numbers are GPRAP212M79J

 My wooden (Harper) Pocock sculls are 118" (9'-10") long with 33.5" (2'-9.5") inboard.
 My wooden (LWRC) Pocock sculls are 115" (9'-7") long with 33" (2'-9") inboard.

 Double $912/yr divided by five owners (Ted, Jim B, Larry, Mike and Jim M) is $182.40 each.